partiban21/docker-puppet/README.md

 ### Extra things to note

+1. Puppet must have a 'production' environment.

-1. If you kill and remove docker containers.
+2. If you kill and remove docker containers.
 On the next docker-compose, you must create the certs again:
     ```bash
     # Create certs